2018–19 UEFA Champions League: Quarter-finals

 The draw for the quarter-finals was held on 15 March 2019.
 The first legs were played on 9 and 10 April, and the second legs were played on 16 and 17 April 2019.

 Semi-finals

 The draw for the semi-finals was held on 15 March 2019 (after the quarter-final draw).
 The first legs were played on 30 April and 1 May, and the second legs were played on 7 and 8 May 2019.

 Liverpool staged an improbable 4–0 comeback win against Barcelona in a return leg fixture at Anfield, having lost the first leg to the Spanish side 3–0 at the Camp Nou.
 Meanwhile, Ajax were winning 3–0 on aggregate by the 54th minute of the second leg against Tottenham Hotspur, yet Spurs made a similarly dramatic comeback; with Ajax seconds away from the final, Lucas Moura completed his hat-trick in the 96th minute to seal the tie on the away goals rule.
 Both semifinals are considered among the greatest Champions League comebacks of all time.

 Final

-The final was played on 1 June 2019 at the Metropolitano Stadium in Madrid.
-The "home" team (for administrative purposes) was determined by an additional draw held after the quarter-final and semi-final draws.